-Great Britain continues to be a very important market for tourism to the island of Ireland, delivering 42% of all overseas visitors and around 24% of all overseas tourism revenue.
-Its contribution to the regional tourism economy and to season extension objectives are also significant, with 45% of British visitors arriving between October and March.
+Great Britain is a very important market for tourism to the island of Ireland, delivering 42% of all overseas visitors and around 25% of all overseas tourism revenue.
+Its contribution to the regional tourism economy and to our season extension objectives are also significant, with 41% of visitors from Great Britain arriving between October and March.

 In 2019, we welcomed almost 4.8 million visitors from Great Britain to the island of Ireland (+1% on 2018), who spent €1.4/£1.3 billion during their time here (+3%).

 83% were from England, 14% from Scotland and 4% from Wales.

 In 2019, there were almost 3.5 million visitors from Great Britain to the Republic of Ireland (0% change on 2018), who spent €1 billion (0%).

 There were 1.46 million visitors from Great Britain to Northern Ireland (+3% on 2018), who spent £369 million (+13%).